jgbarbosa/vis/docs/hpc_software_environment/hpc_software_environment_04.md

 $ ls -l
 ```

 Since it is against policy to run applications on the login nodes, we must gain access to a compute node.
-The TACC tool `idev` is used to start an interactive session on a Maverick compute node.
+The TACC tool `idev` is used to start an interactive session on a stampede2 compute node.
 Interactive sessions are helpful to test code, debug code, and practice small jobs before submitting large jobs:
 ```
 $ idev --help
 $ idev -p normal -m 180 --reservation=VIS...